Fitting regular point patterns with a hyperuniform perturbed lattice: Introduction

 Regular patterns arise in many natural settings, including cellular structures and crystalline arrangements in various materials.
-Repulsive interactions are frequently modeled using Gibbs point processes with repulsive energy functions and short-range interactions.
+One important mechanism contributing to spatial regularity is short-range exclusion between nearby points, which is frequently modeled using Gibbs point processes with repulsive energy functions.
 While such models typically provide a good fit to observed data, the fluctuations in the number of points per unit volume remain Poisson-like, as noted in \cite{DF24}.
 However, if there is evidence of hyperuniformity, either from the physical nature of the data or from a given statistical test (see recent results \cite{KLH24, HGB23, MBL24}), then important questions arise.
-What model should we choose and how to efficiently generate large samples from such a model for further statistical inference?
+What model should we choose, and how can we efficiently generate large samples from such a model for further statistical inference?
 While some determinantal point processes, sine-$\beta$ processes, or Coulomb gases are known to be hyperuniform, generating large samples of these processes remains computationally challenging.
 Until recently, the only way to limit the computation times was to start with a fixed hyperuniform structure such as $\Z^d$ and displace all the points independently.
-Unfortunately, this model preserves very strong underlying bindings emerging from the original structure and causing atoms in the spectral measure (also called \textit{Bragg peaks}), see \cite{BH24, Y21, KKT20, PS14, H95} for further discussion of diffraction properties and the persistence or attenuation of Bragg peaks under random perturbations.
-Although such a model is computationally advantageous, this flaw makes the model too restrictive as seen in our analysis of the data of nitinol centers in Section \ref{S_4}.
+Unfortunately, this construction preserves a substantial amount of the long-range order inherited from the underlying lattice, leading to atoms in the spectral measure (Bragg peaks); see \cite{BH24, Y21, KKT20, PS14, H95} for further discussion of diffraction properties and the persistence or attenuation of Bragg peaks under random perturbations.
+Although computationally attractive, this feature makes the model too restrictive for the nitinol data analysed in Section \ref{S_4}.

 A promising new alternative lies in dependent displacements of a lattice (\cite{G04, C21, KKT20, PS14}).
 It was shown in \cite{DFHL24} that the finite second moment of the common law of perturbations ensures that the resulting process is hyperuniform in dimensions $d=1,2$ regardless of the covariance structure among the perturbations.
 However, in dimensions $d\geq 3$, this is far from true.
 Even almost surely bounded perturbations of the higher dimensional lattice can produce non-hyperuniform structures.